jwpetley/CoSpecPy/README.md

 Future releases will contain additional features for plotting and uncertainty information.
 Connections to astropy Tables and queries are also a possibility.

+Full documentation for this project can be found at [https://cospecpy.readthedocs.io/en/latest/](https://cospecpy.readthedocs.io/en/latest/)

 ## Install Instructions

 Requires a Python version later than 3.6.